Avnerus/hanhikivi/src/news/fridaypoems.md

-Poetry for Friday by
+Poem by
 Simo Sarkki, researcher at University of Oulu.
 See: https://www.oulu.fi/university/researcher/simo-sarkki

-Photo by Tiina Prittinen, Dragon workshop 2015, Hanhikivi Cape by Sam and Katah Kerson
+Photo by Tiina Prittinen: Dragon workshop 2015, Hanhikivi Cape by Sam and Katah Kerson